Autumn Safety for Kids

-Leaping into leaf piles is one of simple joys of childhood and a great way to make family memories.
-However, moms and dads should remind kids to stay away from piles of leaves and yard waste that are already out on the curb, as children playing too closely to the road are in danger of getting hit by a car.
+Leaping into leaf piles is one of childhood’s simple joys and a great way to make family memories.
+However, parents should remind kids to avoid piles of leaves and yard waste that are out on the curb, as children playing too closely to the road are in danger of getting hit by a car.

 Other potential concerns with leaf piles are jumping onto sharp objects or even animals that could be hiding in the pile.
 In addition, parents of children with asthma and fall allergies (such as mold) should also be aware that playing in the leaves could irritate those conditions.

 2. Pool Closing Safety

-3. Fall Safety on the Road
+3. Fall Season Safety on the Road

 Drivers, bicyclists, and pedestrians should all be aware of how the changing seasons affect road safety.
-As we move towards the fall and winter seasons, less daylight means it will be harder for motorists to see kids walking home from school or riding bikes in the street.
-Backpacks and jackets with reflective material will help your little ones be seen.
+As we move towards the fall and winter seasons, less daylight means it will be difficult for motorists to see kids walking home from school or riding bikes in the street.
+Parents should purchase backpacks and jackets with reflective material to help your little ones be seen.

 4. Halloween Safety